What Is the Circular Economy?

-But the industrial revolution changed that; as our technologies advanced and our economies developed - our capacity to create exploded.
-This was great for humans but not so much for everything else.
+But the industrial revolution changed that; as technologies advanced and economies developed, our capacity to create exploded.
+And so did our ability to consume resources.

 The Linear Economy

-After a couple decades of exponential growth, our seemingly endless supply of natural resources is starting to show its limits.
+After a couple decades of exponential growth, the seemingly endless supplies of natural resources are starting to show their limits.
 With a global population of 7.6 billion, another 2.2 billion people expected by 2050 and an ever-growing middle class of consumers - its clear that the take-make-waste mentality established during the industrial revolution is not going to cut it for the 21st century.

 Instead of deciding how to reuse stuff after its been manufactured and consumed - reuse and recovery are built into our products & services from the very beginning.